AlaaSedeeq/Deeplearning-algorithm-implementation-for-time-series-forecasting/README.md

 ------------------------------------------
 ------------------------------------------

-In this repository, I'll:
+In this repository, I'll :
 - Implement some deep learning algorithms for forecasting, such as MLP, CNN, and LSTM-based approaches.
 (All Univariate Models and DL Forecast files)
 - Provide an example of forcasting using both MLP and CNN algorithms using data from <a href="https://pypi.org/project/yfinance/">yfinance</a>.
 (CNN and MLP notebooks)

 <h1><span>&#8226;</span>Outline:</h1>